junjiemars/nore/README.md

 CMake introduce a lot of things you need to learn it's can not be accepted by old dog sometimes, and CMake is not debug friendly and poor documented.

+The older [Autotools](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html) has the same problems as CMake and less a installer like CMake already had to solve portable issues.

 **Nore** try to find out another way, use everything that you had learned before: shell, shell script, make, makefile to make a build system for variant platforms.

 Allways keep the following in mind:
 * Keep classic workflow: configure, make, make install
-* Keep things simple: shell, make
-* Keep things easy to get it done
+* Keep things simple: just shell and make, easy to get job done
+* Keep the controls on everythings: everythings can be hacked by your needs

 **Nore** build a set of basic rules first then let the individual units (call it **stick**)